top of page

 Summarise Your Key Objectives

 Number One in Lisa's book is to involve your people in the process - not a favoured few, but everyone who wants to use their voice.
-Autonomy - the ability to make decisions in one's own right - is a basic human need on the road to self-actualisation.
-You must feed that need if you want to get the best from employees and their full commitment to any new strategy.
+Autonomy - ability to make decisions in one's own right - is a basic human need on the road to self-actualisation.
+You must feed that need if you want to get the best from employees and full commitment to any new strategy.

 When you're well on the way to making changes stick, put a communication platform in place that allows for transparency and a sharing of achievement across the board.
-Make sure it's fully inclusive and everyone can participate, contribute and access the updates.
-When a culture starts to feel like it's coming together, all kinds of benefits will pop up and you want to capture those for everyone to see, forging recognition and reward in the process of managing change.
+Make sure it's fully inclusive so everyone can participate, contribute and access the updates.
+When a culture starts to feel like it's coming together, all kinds of benefits pop up and you want to capture those for everyone to see, forging recognition and reward in the process of managing change.

 Beware the Saboteur